 And Just Like That Plot Details

 The show will consist of 10 half-hour episodes, chronicling Carrie, Charlotte, and Miranda's newfound highs and lows now that they're in their 50s instead of their 30s.
 The sequel series will pick up over a decade after fans last saw the characters in 2010's Sex and the City 2 and nearly two decades after the HBO series ended in 2004.
-Sarah Jessica Parker revealed the new show will be extremely timely, confirming to Vanity Fair that the coronavirus pandemic will be addressed and depicted in Carrie, Charlotte, and Miranda's lives. "[COVID-19 will] obviously be part of the storyline, because that’s the city [these characters] live in," Parker said.
+Sarah Jessica Parker revealed the new show will be extremely timely, confirming to Vanity Fair that the 2020 New York City lockdowns will be addressed and depicted in Carrie, Charlotte, and Miranda's lives. "[It will] obviously be part of the storyline, because that’s the city [these characters] live in," Parker said.
 "And how has that changed relationships once friends disappear?
 I have great faith that the writers are going to examine it all.”

 And Just Like That Premiere Date